-Spark Sport's first weekend of English soccer: many fans happy, a few furious
+Spark Sport's first weekend of English soccer: some fans happy, some furious

 Overall, I'm a happy camper.
 I believe that streaming (be it through Spark Sport or Sky TV's Fanpass) is absolutely the future.
 I love having all 380 2019/20 EPL games live and ondemand and would never want to go back.

-And I don't want Spark Sport to do well and I don't want to overplay its first-weekend EPL problems.
+And I do want Spark Sport to do well, and I don't want to overplay its first-weekend EPL problems.

-Although a minority of fans were furious, the level of negative chatter on social media was more relatively low.
+Although a minority of fans were furious, the level of negative chatter on social media was more relatively low overall.

-And Spark Sport emailed me in a statement: "The vast majority of customers who tuned in to this morning's Premier League matches live and on-demand had a great viewing experience.
+And Spark Sport emailed me in a statement on Saturday: "The vast majority of customers who tuned in to this morning's Premier League matches live and on-demand had a great viewing experience.
 All of our performance measures tracked well and the feedback we've received through our channels and social media have been mostly positive.

 "As the games had our largest number of viewers to date, we're really happy with how it went.
 We encourage the small number of customers who may have had device issues to get in touch with us so we can help them get ready for the next match at help.sparksport.co.nz."